On the asymptotic normality of persistent Betti numbers: Related results

 \section{Related results}

-Below we quote results that are closely related to our study.
-The techniques employed to obtain these results are tools from geometric probability, which studies geometric quantities deduced from simple point processes in the Euclidean space.
-A classical result of \cite{steele1988growth} proves the convergence of the total length of the minimum spanning tree built from an i.i.d.\ sample of $n$ points in the unit cube.
-There are several generalizations of this work, for notable contributions see \cite{mcgivney1999asymptotics}, \cite{penrose2003weak}, \cite{yukich2000asymptotics} and the monograph of \cite{penrose2003random}.
+Below we discuss some literature closely related to our study.
+The techniques employed to obtain these results are tools from geometric probability, which studies geometric quantities deduced from simple point processes.
+A classical result of Steele \cite{steele1988growth} shows the convergence of the total length of the minimum spanning tree built from an i.i.d.\ sample of $n$ points in the unit cube.
+There are several generalizations of this work - for notable contributions see McGivney and Yukich \cite{mcgivney1999asymptotics}, Yukich \cite{yukich2000asymptotics}, Penrose and Yukich \cite{penrose2003weak} and the monograph of Penrose \cite{penrose2003random}.

-A different type of contribution, equally important, is \cite{penrose2001central} which considers asymptotic normality of functionals built on Poisson and binomial processes.
-We will heavily use the ideas given therein to obtain limit expressions for covariance function of the finite-dimensional distributions of the persistent Betti numbers.
-For completeness, we mention that the study of Gaussian limits is not limited to the total mass functional (as, e.g., in \cite{penrose2001central} and \cite{penrose2003weak}).
-It can be extended to random point measures obtained from the points of a marked point process, see, e.g., \cite{baryshnikov2005gaussian}, \cite{penrose2007gaussian} and \cite{blaszczyszyn2016limit}.
+A different type of contribution, equally important, is Penrose and Yukich \cite{penrose2001central} which considers asymptotic normality of functionals built on Poisson and binomial processes.
+For completeness, we mention that the study of Gaussian limits (as in \cite{penrose2001central} and \cite{penrose2003weak}) is not limited to the total mass functional.
+It can be extended to random point measures obtained from the points of a marked point process, see, e.g., \cite{baryshnikov2005gaussian}, \cite{penrose2007gaussian} and \cite{blaszczyszyn2019limit}.

-The expectation of the persistent Betti number has the following behavior in the critical regime, see also \cite{divol2018persistence}. \begin{proposition}[\cite{goel2018asymptotic}] Let $0<r\le s < \infty$.
-Let $S_n$ be either a Poisson or an $n$-binomial process with intensity $n \kappa$.
+Goel et al.\ \cite{goel2018asymptotic} prove a convergence result for the expectation of Betti numbers in the critical regime.
+Their result generalizes directly to persistent Betti numbers and we have the following well-known result. \begin{proposition} Let $0<r\le s < \infty$.
+Let $\cX_n$ be either a Poisson process with intensity $n\kappa$ on $[0,1]^d$ or an $n$-binomial process with density $ \kappa$.
 Then